khallad2/Mongo-Express-React18/README.md

 Assumptions:
  - User can create sentence after story is created (Create story then click Join and choose story or click on story link)
+ - User Can Share or Invite by click on Share -> copy link then share it with others
  - User can Invite anyone using unique story link to add sentence to non-completed story
  - User can Invite anyone using unique story link to end non-completed story
  - User can Invite anyone using unique story link to view completed Narrative